-- Check if and how you need to apply for approval: Following DREC recommendation email, visit the Central University Research Ethics Committee (CUREC) site for further information. - Decide which protocol CUREC 1B or CUREC 1A - will be required for your project: This depends on the sort of research you are doing and the information it involves.
-Both application forms for ethical approval can be found here2. - Apply well in advance: You will not be able to undertake any research until your relevant CUREC application has been approved.
-Please start the process of completing the form and gather then required material as soon as possible.
+• Check if and how you need to apply for approval: Following DREC recommendation email, visit the Central University Research Ethics Committee (CUREC) site for further information.

+• Apply well in advance: You will not be able to undertake any research until your relevant CUREC application has been approved.
+Please start the process of completing the application and gather then required material as soon as possible.
 When writing any CUREC application, assume that you are the expert in your topic area and explain your project methods clearly and simply.
 This includes giving a clear idea of potential ethical issues and how you propose to address them.